-This series of articles is focused on Internet Marketing newbies, giving an understanding of how websites work and some of the jargon you’ll hear and how the Internet works.
+This series of articles is focused on giving an understanding of how websites work, explaining some of the jargon you’ll hear and how the Internet works.

 It’s for people who are either just starting out with their online business or people who simply want to get a better understanding of how everything works.